-We did not have any material commitments for capital expenditures as of June 30, 2007.
-We have, however, several potential financial commitments, including product development milestone payments to the licensors of our hormone therapy products, payments under our license agreement with Wake Forest University Health Sciences, as well as minimum annual lease payments.
-We refer you to our most recently filed annual report on Form 10-K for further details regarding our contractual obligations.
-There has been no material change in this information.
+We did not have any material commitments for capital expenditures as of September 30, 2007.
+We have, however, several potential financial commitments, including product development milestone payments to the licensors of certain of our hormone therapy products, payments under our license agreement with Wake Forest University Health Sciences, as well as minimum annual lease payments.